-Other Public Company Directorships: Director of Minerva Neurosciences, Inc. since 2018.
+Other Public Company Directorships: Director of Minerva Neurosciences, Inc. since 2018 and director of SI-Bone, Inc. since 2019.
 From 2005, Ms. Hilleman served as a director of Xenoport, Inc., a biopharmaceutical company, until it was acquired in 2016.

 We believe that Ms. Hilleman is qualified to serve on our Board due to her business and accounting experience serving as an executive and director of several biotechnology and oncology companies.